DxNext/2016-Oct-L2/Linux/Module1-SetUpLinuxVM/03-connect-to-vm-bash.md

 ## Customize your connection using the `~/.ssh/config` file (For Mac, Linux and Windows 10 with Bash installed)

 Your life can be easier if you can create a `config` file on `.ssh` folder.
+Open a new terminal in you local machine

 ```Shell
 touch ~/.ssh/config